 Provides a lower monthly benefit than the Basic Allowance but guarantees the return of your contributions and interest as established when you retire.
-If you die before you have recovered the full amount of your accumulated contributions and interest, the remainder will be paid in a lump sum to your designated beneficiary or beneficiaries who remain alive (or, if there are no surviving beneficiaries, to your estate).
+If you die before you have recovered the full amount of your accumulated contributions and interest, the remainder will be paid in a lump sum to your designated beneficiary or beneficiaries who remain alive.
 Option 4 does not provide for continued beneficiary health coverage after your death.